nolantait/static-starter/README.md

 ## Building

-When your site it built with `bin/build` it will output everything defined in your `config/routes` as well as anything in `public/`.
+When your site it built with `bin/rake assets:precompile` it will output everything defined in your `config/routes` as well as anything in `public/`.
 You can then serve these using something like nginx.